-Hi, my name is James Grant, I’m a full stack web and mobile app developer with over 6 years experience, based in the South West.
-I am currently working for the Royal Bank of Scotland as a frontend software engineer on a comercial banking platform.
+Hi, my name is James Grant, I’m a full stack web developer with over 8 years experience currently specialising in React development.
+I am currently working for NatWest as a frontend software engineer on their comercial banking platform, Bankline.

 Mordern Resume Themesproogen.github.io/modern-resume-theme

 A modern simple static resume template and theme.
 Powered by Jekyll and GitHub pages.

 This is a Jekyll theme that I have recently created, in fact it is what this resume has been built with.
 I decided I wanted to learn how to create a fully open source project and thought that this would be the perfect project to do this with.
 It has allowed me to share something I have created in a way that will be helpful for lots of people while also learning from this myself.

 itsgoingto.be is a simple voting site where a user can ask a question or topic top put to a vote.
 This question can then be shared with their friends/colleagues to vote on things like 'Where should we go for lunch?'.